 If you have quantitative data, give actual numbers, not only percentages.
 Do not use phrases like ‘around half’ unless supported by underlying numbers.
 Ensure that the denominator is clear throughout the analysis and include where needed.
 Means need standard deviations (SDs); medians need interquartile ranges (IQRs).
 Give 95% confidence indicators (CIs) and p-values where appropriate.

-If you have been successful in securing a demo or an oral presentation at the MSF Scientific Days International (London) event you will be contacted by 10th February and asked to confirm participation.
-Authors of selected abstracts must be available to present in person in London on 14th May 2020.
+If you have been successful in securing a demo or an oral presentation at the MSF Scientific Days International (London) event you will be contacted by 12th February and asked to confirm participation.

 Abstract editing – oral presentation

-You will receive an edited abstract in week commencing 18th February and will have 1 week to respond – the corresponding authors must be available to revise and respond to questions during this time.
+Shortly after accepting your offer to present at MSF Scientific Days International, you will receive an edited version of your abstract and will have 1 week to respond – the corresponding authors must be available to revise and respond to questions during this time.
 If there is any difficulty in responding, authors should contact the MSF Scientific Days team (email@example.com) as soon as possible.

-Presentation coaching will be available online or in person prior to MSF Scientific Days.
+Presentation coaching will be available online prior to MSF Scientific Days.
 All presenters are encouraged to make the most of the training to ensure that research is communicated as clearly as possible.

 Get in touch

 If you have any questions, please get in contact with us: firstname.lastname@example.org